 We stopped for gas a couple miles down I-81 and that was when the first of our potential disasters took place.
 I had parked the car in a small lot beyond the gas station once we had filled up and inside to take a leak.
 I came back out to let Megan take her turn while I gave the dogs a piss and have a smoke near where dozens of big rigs were parked to wait out the coming storm that had yet to arrive in this part of Virginia.
-I wandered back to the car, toking along the way, and got the pups back into their den.
+I wandered back to the car and got the pups back into their den.
 I sat and checked out Facebook while I waited for Megan to finish her business which didn’t too much longer.

 Passengers all present and accounted for, I pushed the power button to start the Prius and nothing happened.
 It was as if the car had never worked.
 It didn’t click or whir or make odd noises to no avail.
 It did exactly nothing.
 The first words out of my mouth were “What the fuck is wrong with this fucking car?” and were quickly followed by “I think Sparky is dead, dear.”

 The anxiety level went from All Systems Normal to DEFCON 3 in seconds flat.